Ladvien/ladvien.github.io/_posts/2017-08-08-hmis-r-sql-work-challenge-four.md

 clientDf <- read.csv(clientCsvPath)
 {% endhighlight %}

-This is exactly how R has become such a powerful tool.
+This is how R has become powerful tool.
 Many smart people have written sets of functions, which are called libraries.
 Feel the power of open-source.

-Time to write some of our own functions and give back to that generous community.
+Time to give back to community and write some of our own functions

 ## Data Needed